-After a time, the stent might move and food may not be able to pass through.
+Rarely the stent might move and food may not be able to pass through.
 If this happens you won’t be able to swallow and food or drink will come back up.
 Your doctor will remove or replace the stent.

 At home with a stent

 You have support from community nurses or your local symptom control team.
-You also have regular appointments at the hospital to check the stent.

 The hospital or your GP give you any medicines that you need.